PrefectHQ/prefect/docs/tutorials/deployments.md

 With a work queue and agent in place, you can create a flow run for `leonardo_dicapriflow` directly from the UI.

 In the Prefect UI, select the **Deployments** page.
-You'll see a list of all deployments that have been created in this Prefect API.
+You'll see a list of all deployments that have been created in this Prefect Orion instance.

 ![The Deployments page displays a list of deployments created in Prefect](/img/tutorials/orion-deployments.png)